kaaroll99/HueTweaker/README.md

 Change the color of your username with a single command.

 - 🖌️ Set/change the username color using hex code or CSS color name.
+- 🗂️ Create a list of predefined colors for users.
 - 🗑️ Remove the username color.
 - 🔎 Get color information (HEX, RGB, HSL, CMYK, Integer).
 - ⚙️ Manage the color of a specific user's username.